leitediogo/flower-auth-frontend/Setup.md

 npm start
 if asked Would you like to run the app on another port instead?
 [Y/n] choose y Open http://localhost:3001/
-Check browser dev tools console for errors
+Check browser dev tools console for errors.